A Brief Recap of the Recent History of Electric Cars in the United States

 Some are too quick to forget the massive damage oil spills from tankers and pipelines cause to our environment, water supply, animal and plant life – and air pollution from gasoline and diesel vehicles will continue to harm us and our environment unless solutions like electric vehicles and renewable energy sources are encouraged and enforced.
 At the end of the day, it’s up to the consumer to decide what the future will be.
 Our purchasing decisions dictate that future – every time we buy or lease, we decide.

-Whether its EVs, EV charging stations, Autonomous Vehicles, Smart Parking, Smart Traffic Control, Wireless Video Surveillance or Smart City IoT Networks and Platforms, Integrated Network Concepts (INC) can help design and engineer custom solutions to solve even your greatest business challenges and IT needs.
-For more information contact Anthony Veri, Director of Smart Cities & Wireless Mobility.
+Whether its EVs, EV charging stations, Autonomous Vehicles, Smart Parking, Smart Traffic Control, Wireless Video Surveillance, or Smart City IoT Networks and Platforms, Integrated Network Concepts (INC) can help design and engineer custom solutions to solve even your greatest business challenges and IT needs for any electric vehicle.
+For more information contact Integrated Network Concepts.